crate/crate/blackbox/docs/editions/enterprise.rst

     - :ref:`alter_cluster_decommission`

-If you wish to continue using CrateDB without an enterprise license after the trial period ends you must switch to the :ref:`community-edition`.
+If you wish to use CrateDB without an enterprise license and without the 3 nodes limitation, you can switch to the :ref:`community-edition`.

 .. _enterprise license: https://crate.io/products/cratedb-editions/
 .. _HyperLogLog++: https://research.google.com/pubs/pub40671.html